CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Defensive (Advantage) (no victory levels)

 This is when a character purely focuses on defending themselves.
 No victory levels can be achieved for the round by the defender.
 Applies both to Combat Rolls and Dodge Rolls if declared.
-Can not be applied while a player can not fully focus on defending themselves (Staggered, getting up from being Prone, Off Guard, Dashing, etc.)
+Can not be applied while a Character can not soley focus on defending themselves, such as when they have disadvantge to thier Combat Rolls or Dodge Rolls.
+Examples include being Staggered, being attacked from outside a Grapple, getting up from being Prone, being Off Guard, Dashing, etc...

 ## Ranged vs Melee (Disadvantage)